somedatapacket/docs.humio.com/content/alerts/pagerduty.md

 5. Paste the _integration key_ from PagerDuty __PagerDuty Integration Key__ field
 6. Hit __Create Notifier__.

+Your PagerDuty notifier is now fully configured and ready to use.

 {{% notice info %}}
-Your PagerDuty notifier is now fully configured and ready to use.
-You can create multiple PagerDuty notifiers i.e. if you have multiple pager channels.
+You can create multiple PagerDuty notifiers i.e. if you have multiple alerting channels.
 {{% /notice %}}

 Next, you might want to configure an [Alert]({{< ref "/alerts/_index.md" >}}).